Earn a degree, diploma, or certificate

 Complete an online application.

-Complete residency determination for in-state tuition.
+Complete residency determination to establish if students qualify for in-state or out-of-state tuition.

 For assistance completing the residency application, contact Residency Determination Service (RDS) at 919-835-2290 or visit ncresidency.org.